 I was not in missile defense in 2013, but had not been out of it for very long either.
 I think the Congressional budgets had shown that the investment and the number of missiles we had supported were affordable, and that was the plan.

-By a heavily funded risk reduction approach, I’m not referring to proceeding with a technology, and after encountering problems, you then invest money to go pursue another technology.
-The most effective risk reduction programs I’ve seen in industry are in the Silicon Valley- and I work in the Silicon Valley so I have some exposure to how they do things so quick.
+By a heavily funded risk reduction approach, I’m not referring to proceeding with a technology, and, after encountering problems, you then invest money in pursuit of another technology.
+The most effective risk reduction programs I’ve seen in industry are in the Silicon Valley- and I work in the Silicon Valley, so I have some exposure to how they do things so quickly.

 They approach risk reductions the opposite way of the government.
-They will start multiple alternative technologies in the beginning of a project, and then they only turn off those alternative technologies when your mainstream technology has proven itself and proven to have eliminated all serious risks when the alternative programs are no longer warranted.
-When you take that approach you can do things much faster because you’ve already got alternative technologies in development if your core technologies have an issue.
+They will start multiple alternative technologies in the beginning of a project, and then they only turn off those alternative technologies when your mainstream technology has proven to have eliminated all serious risks when other alternative programs are no longer warranted.
+With that approach you can do things much faster because you already have alternative technologies in development if issues develop with your core technologies.

-What I experienced though, was that MDA budget’s routinely had risk reduction programs de-funded during the Pentagon’s budget development process.
+What I experienced though, was that MDA’s budget routinely had risk reduction programs de-funded during the Pentagon’s budget development process.
 So risk reduction is extremely important, but it often does not survive budget compromises and we just accepted the higher risk.

 The problem is, you run into a situation like I did back in the early part of this decade, when we had not completely proven that an interceptor of a new design was fully reliable, yet we were getting ready to put them into production.
-The risk of placing them in production, and then finding out that there is a problem with those interceptors, is that you must retrofit them after they have been deployed at great expense.
+The risk of placing those interceptors in production, and then finding out that there is a problem with those interceptors, is having to retrofit them after they have been deployed at great expense.

 My recommendation, expressed in Congressional testimony, was that we don’t continue putting missile defence assets into production and deploying them when they have not been fully tested on the ground first or proven through a flight test program.
 When I did that, it caused the number of missiles to go down from 44, which was the planned number before I took over the agency, to a number less than that.